vladkalinichencko/Killah-Prototype/Documents/llm.md

 ### 1.3.
 Architecture Principles

-The architecture of "lil Pushkin" is built around a few key principles that make it different from standard language models.
+The architecture of "lil Pushkin" is built around **LoRA Composition** - a modular approach where independent LoRA adapters can be dynamically combined to create different capabilities.
+This is fundamentally different from traditional fine-tuning approaches.

 We start with a **Clean Base Model** using Google Gemma 3 4B that hasn't undergone extensive RLHF (Reinforcement Learning from Human Feedback).
 Most commercial models are heavily fine-tuned to be "safe" and "helpful," which often makes them sound generic and corporate.
 By starting with a less processed model, we maintain the raw stylistic capabilities that make genuine personalization possible.

+Our **Modular LoRA Architecture** consists of three independent, composable adapters:

-Our **Foundational Persona LoRA** is the first and most important adaptation layer.
-This LoRA is trained directly on the base model to learn stylistic adaptation using the PersonaPlugs methodology.
-Think of it as teaching the model the concept of "having a writing style" before we teach it any specific tasks.
+**Persona LoRA** is trained directly on the base model to learn stylistic adaptation using the PersonaPlugs methodology.
+This adapter focuses purely on capturing and reproducing writing style patterns without any task-specific behavior.

-**Audio-Integrated Persona LoRA** takes this foundation and adds multimodal capabilities.
-Instead of treating audio as an afterthought, we integrate voice processing directly into the persona layer.
-This means the model learns to associate audio patterns with writing styles from the ground up.

-**Task-Specific LoRA Specialization** comes last.
-We clone the audio-persona LoRA and fine-tune copies for specific tasks like continuation, rephrasing, or story generation.
-This ensures every task inherently reflects the user's writing style and voice characteristics.
+**Task-Specific LoRAs** are trained independently on the base model for specific writing tasks (continuation, rephrasing, summarization).
+Each task LoRA learns its specific capability without style considerations - the style comes from the Persona LoRA when they're composed.

+**Audio LoRA** handles multimodal input processing, converting audio embeddings into text space and managing voice commands.
+It's trained independently to handle audio-to-text projection and command recognition.

+**Dynamic Composition at Runtime** follows a consistent pattern where personalization and audio capabilities are always available in interactive scenarios:

+- **Pure autocomplete only:** `Base + Task` (minimal composition for maximum speed)
+- **Text writing/rewriting:** `Base + Persona + Audio + Task` (personalized style with voice capability)
+- **Voice dictation:** `Base + Persona + Audio + Task` (full multimodal with personalization)
+- **Interactive editing:** `Base + Persona + Audio + Task` (personalized assistance with voice feedback)

+This architecture ensures that **Persona LoRA (personalization) and Audio LoRA are the default for all meaningful user interactions**, providing consistent personalized experience and voice integration.
+Only pure autocomplete operates without them for optimal typing performance.

-Finally, **DPO Refinement** polishes each task-specific LoRA using Direct Preference Optimization with our custom reward model.
-This step teaches the model to prefer high-quality outputs while maintaining personalization.
+Finally, **DPO Refinement** can be applied to individual LoRA adapters or their compositions using Direct Preference Optimization with our custom reward model.
+This approach maintains the modularity while improving quality.

 ### 1.4.
 Implementation Timeline

 **Duration:** Adjusted for rapid development (target ~2-3 weeks intensive work)

-#### Week 1: Foundation & Core Persona LoRA

-The first week focuses on establishing the foundational persona capabilities.
-We begin with environment setup and acquiring the Gemma 3 4B base model, spending the first two days on testing and validation to ensure everything works correctly.

-Days 3-4 are dedicated to preparing our author corpora.
-We'll focus on high-quality, smaller datasets from sources like Project Gutenberg, aiming for tens of thousands of representative examples that showcase diverse writing styles in both English and Russian.
-Quality and stylistic diversity matter more than raw quantity at this stage.

-The remainder of week 1 involves training our Foundational Persona LoRA using rank 64 and alpha 128 parameters on these diverse author styles.
-This creates the foundation upon which all subsequent capabilities will be built.

-**Target Outcome:** A functional `Foundational_Persona_LoRA` that demonstrates basic style adaptation capabilities.
-**GPU Requirements:** Approximately 15-30 A100 GPU hours, assuming focused datasets and efficient training.

-#### Week 1-2: Audio Integration & Task Specialization (Parallel/Iterative)

-Audio integration begins in parallel with the persona LoRA training, starting with setting up the audio processing stack during days 1-2.
-We prepare multimodal datasets by selecting high-quality English and Russian subsets from LibriSpeech, Common Voice, Open STT, and Russian Scripted Monologue datasets.

-By days 4-5, we integrate audio capabilities into our Persona LoRA, creating the `Audio_Persona_LoRA` that can handle both text and voice input while maintaining persona conditioning.

-**Target Outcome:** A multimodal LoRA that handles both text and audio input with persona conditioning intact.
-**GPU Requirements:** An additional 20-40 A100 GPU hours for audio integration.

-The latter part of week 1 and early week 2 involves cloning the `Audio_Persona_LoRA` for task specialization.
-We focus on one or two priority tasks like continuation and rephrasing, using smaller, task-specific datasets from WikiText-103 and OpenAssistant/Dolly 15k subsets.

-**Target Outcome:** Initial versions of specialized LoRAs (e.g., `LoRA_Continue_Specialized`, `LoRA_Rephrase_Specialized`).
-**GPU Requirements:** 15-25 hours per LoRA, totaling 30-50 hours for two specialized versions.

-#### Week 2-3: DPO Refinement & PersonaPlugs Runtime

-Week 2 begins with implementing and validating our Writing Quality Reward Model (WQRM).
-We can start with a simplified version initially, then use it to generate preference pairs for our specialized LoRAs.

-The middle of week 2 through early week 3 involves applying Direct Preference Optimization to our specialized LoRAs, refining them based on quality preferences learned by the reward model.

-**Target Outcome:** DPO-refined versions of our chosen LoRAs that balance quality with personalization.
-**GPU Requirements:** 10-20 hours per LoRA, totaling 20-40 hours for both refinements.

-Running in parallel during weeks 2-3, we implement the PersonaPlugs runtime personalization system.
-The final days of week 3 focus on quantization (INT4), ExecuTorch deployment preparation, integration testing, and documentation.

-**Final Deliverable:** A complete personalized LLM system with 1-2 refined capabilities ready for deployment.

-**Revised Total Estimated A100 GPU Hours:** Approximately 85-160 hours.
-This is a significant reduction and assumes focused effort, smaller datasets, and potentially fewer training epochs or a narrower initial scope.
-This range is more aligned with "several days on several A100s" (e.g., 3 days on 2 A100s = 144 GPU hours).

-#### Critical Path Dependencies

-* Foundational Persona LoRA → Audio Integration → Task Specialization → DPO.
-* WQRM development is needed before DPO.
-* PersonaPlugs runtime can be developed in parallel.
+#### Week 1: Parallel Independent LoRA Training

+The first week focuses on training three independent LoRA adapters in parallel, since they don't depend on each other in the new modular architecture.

+**Persona LoRA Training (Days 1-3):**
+We begin with environment setup and acquiring the Gemma 3 4B base model.
+Days 1-2 focus on preparing high-quality author corpora from Project Gutenberg and other sources, ensuring diverse writing styles in English and Russian.
+Day 3 involves training the Persona LoRA using rank 64 and alpha 128 parameters.

+**Task-Specific LoRA Training (Days 2-5):**
+Starting Day 2, we prepare task-specific datasets (WikiText-103 for continuation, OpenAssistant for rephrasing) and train separate LoRAs for each task directly on the base model.
+These training sessions can run in parallel since they're independent.

+**Audio LoRA Training (Days 4-6):**
+Audio processing setup begins Day 4, preparing multimodal datasets from LibriSpeech, Common Voice, and Russian audio corpora.
+The Audio LoRA trains independently on the base model to handle audio-to-text projection and command recognition.

+**Target Outcomes:** Three independent LoRAs - `Persona_LoRA`, `Task_Continue_LoRA`, `Task_Rephrase_LoRA`, and `Audio_LoRA`
+**GPU Requirements:** 60-90 A100 GPU hours total (can run in parallel on multiple GPUs)

+#### Week 2: Composition Testing & DPO Refinement

+Week 2 focuses on testing LoRA compositions and refining them with DPO.

+**Composition Validation (Days 1-2):**
+We test different combinations of LoRAs to validate that they compose correctly:

+- `Base + Persona + Task_Continue` for styled text continuation
+- `Base + Persona + Audio` for voice-aware personalized responses
+- `Base + Audio + Task_Continue` for voice-commanded writing
+- `Base + Persona + Task_Continue + Audio` for full multimodal capability

+**WQRM Development (Days 2-4):**
+Implement and validate our Writing Quality Reward Model using edit preference pairs and quality gradient examples.

+**DPO Refinement (Days 4-7):**
+Apply Direct Preference Optimization to key LoRA combinations, focusing on the most important compositions like `Persona + Task` combinations.

+**Target Outcomes:** Validated LoRA compositions with DPO refinement **GPU Requirements:** 30-50 A100 GPU hours for DPO training

+#### Week 3: PersonaPlugs Runtime & Deployment

+Week 3 implements the runtime system and prepares for deployment.

+**PersonaPlugs Runtime (Days 1-4):**
+Implement dynamic LoRA loading and composition system, document indexing for persona vector generation, and real-time LoRA switching based on user context.

+**Optimization & Deployment (Days 5-7):**
+Quantization (INT4) for deployment efficiency, ExecuTorch preparation, integration testing of all components, and comprehensive documentation.

+**Final Deliverable:** Complete modular LLM system with dynamic LoRA composition capabilities

+**Revised Total Estimated A100 GPU Hours:** Approximately 90-140 hours (can be parallelized across multiple GPUs for faster completion)

+#### Critical Path Dependencies (Simplified)

+- All LoRA training can happen in parallel (Week 1)
+- WQRM development needed before DPO (Week 2)
+- PersonaPlugs runtime development can happen in parallel with DPO (Week 2-3)
+- No sequential dependencies between LoRA adapters

 ### 1.5.
 Resource Requirements